pellse/assembler/README.md

 ## Complex Relationship Graph And Cartesian Product
 The _Cartesian product_ problem in querying databases occurs when multiple data sources (e.g. tables in relational databases) are joined in such a way that every row from one table is paired with every row from another, leading to an excessive and inefficient number of rows.
 This can happen unintentionally, especially with complex joins, causing performance bottlenecks.

 This great [article](https://vladmihalcea.com/blaze-persistence-multiset) from [Vlad Mihalcea](https://vladmihalcea.com/), which was the inspiration for the implementation of this feature, explains the _Cartesian Product_ issue in the context of relational databases.
-But what happens when trying to query a _multi-level hierarchical structure_ over multiple types of data sources?
+But what happens when trying to query, to quote the article, a "_multi-level hierarchical structure_" over multiple types of data sources?

-The ***Assembler*** tackles this problem by aggregating sub-queries through the use of embedded ***Assembler*** instances, enabling the modeling of a complex relationship graph of disparate data sources (e.g., microservices, relational or non-relational databases, message queues, etc.) without triggering either N+1 queries or a _Cartesian Product_.
+The ***Assembler*** addresses this problem by aggregating sub-queries through the connection of embedded ***Assembler*** instances, enabling the modeling of complex relationship graphs across disparate data sources (e.g., microservices, relational or non-relational databases, message queues, etc.) without triggering N+1 queries or _Cartesian Products_, while maintaining structured concurrency and preserving the system's non-blocking, reactive properties.

 For example, assuming the following data model:
 ```java